rainshowerLabs/sothis/README.md

 ### Track

 The tracking mode is used to track the change in value of a storage slot for a contract.
-It can be used on a live production network, as well as in conjuntion with sothis (keep in mind that you can use the `--block_listen_time`!) .
+It can be used on a live production network, as well as in conjunction with sothis (keep in mind that you can use the `--block_listen_time`!) .
 If you are testing on a local network, you can launch another instance of sothis to track the change of a slot on a replay node.

 The result is saved to a JSON file that looks like this:
 ```json